pawel-mazurkiewicz/TuneStatus/README.md

 ## Installation

-Just download the release from Releases page and put the .app in your /Applications folder.
+Just download the release zip from Releases page, extract and put the .app in your /Applications folder.

 ## Permissions